-1622 brought a poor harvest to the Pilgrims, and combined with other woes that meant a hard winter of cold and starvation.
+The harvest festival of 1621 was followed in 1622 by a poor harvest for the Pilgrims, and combined with other woes that meant a hard winter of cold and starvation.
 In 1623, William Bradford wrote:

 Edward Winslow had this account of their diagnosis of the problem and their proposed solution:

 “This month of April being now come, on all hands, we began to prepare for corn.
 And because there was no corn left before this time, save that was preserved for seed; being also hopeless of relief by Supply: we thought best to leave off all other works, and prosecuted that, as most necessary.

 “And because there was so small hope of doing good in that common course of labor that formerly we were in . . .
 Especially considering that self-love; wherewith every man, in a measure more or less, loveth and preferreth his own good before his neighbours’: and also the base disposition of some drones that as at other times so now especially, would be most burdenous to the rest.
 It was therefore thought best, That every man should use the best diligence he could, for his own preservation, both in respect of the time present, and to prepare his own corn for the year following: and bring in a competent portion for the maintenance of Public Officers, Fishermen, &c.; which could not be freed from their Cally, without greater inconveniences. . . .

 “At a General Meeting of the Company, many courses were propounded: but this approved and followed, as being the most likely for the present and good of the Company; and therefore before this month, began to prepare our ground against seed time.

 “In the midst of April, we began to set, the weather being then seasonable: which much incouraged us, giving us good hopes of after plenty.
 The setting season is good till the latter end of May.”